-Screen Actors Guild Awards 2020: Complete Winners List
+Screen Actors Guild Awards 2020 Complete Winners List: Joker, Judy, Parasite among awardees

-The Screen Actors Guild Awards took place on Sunday night in the US.
-Ahead of Oscar 2020, the SAG awards is considered prediction for the Academy Awards, it even saw several similar nominations take the winning title home.
+The Screen Actors Guild Awards 2020 took place on Sunday, January 19, in the US.
+Ahead of Oscars 2020, the SAG Awards is considered a prediction for the Academy Awards.
+It even saw several similar nominations take the winning title home.

 Outstanding Performance by a Cast in a Motion Picture